hammammi/DualArm/raspberryPI3B/Arduino/readme.md

-arduino-ros code for sensor reading
+arduino code for sensor reading